SystemsApproach/private5g/ran.rst

    was significant assumed knowledge of ONOS.

 Drilling down to the next level of detail, :numref:`Figure %s
-<fig-ric>` shows an exemplar implementation based on a retargeting of
+<fig-ric>` shows an exemplar implementation of a RIC based on a
-ONOS for the SD-RAN use case.
-Most notably, the ONOS-based RIC supports a set of RAN-specific north- and south-facing interfaces, similar in spirit (but not detail) to the interfaces described in earlier chapters (e.g., gNMI, gNOI, OpenFlow).
-We discuss these interfaces in the next subsection.
+retargeting of the Open Network OS (ONOS) for the SD-RAN use case.
+ONOS was originally designed to support traditional wireline network switches using a combination of OpenFlow, P4Runtime, gNMI, and gNOI interfaces.
+The ONOS-based RIC instead supports a set of RAN-specific north- and south-facing interfaces, but internally takes advantage of the same collection of subsystems (microservices) as in the wireline case.

 .. _fig-ric:
 .. figure:: figures/sdn/Slide6.png